 Why use eazyBI?

 eazyBI for Jira brings you a way to analyze your data and provide some reports.
 Jira also allows you to do that, thanks to its reports, dashboards, and widgets.
-But if you already use those functionalities, you probably know that you reach the limit really fast.
+But if you already use those functionalities, you probably know that you reach the limit fast.
 That’s why a product like eazyBI for Jira is so helpful because it brings a new dimension to data analytics without the need for any other external powerful and complex tools.

 eazyBI for Jira provides good support and straightforward documentation.
 But imagine you don’t know the tool and you would like to test it beforehand.
 It’s not that difficult to install and test an add-on in Jira if you have the permissions and all the necessary things.
 With eazyBI, you’ll also need a specific database and configuration.
-And you probably don’t have access to that, or as an end-user, you don’t have the necessary knowledge.
+You probably don’t have access to that, or as an end-user, you don’t have the necessary knowledge.